ankitpati/perl-Devel-Multithreaded-Cover/docs/cpancover.md

 `--results_dir` to the `utils/dc` script or change the `$CPANCOVER_RESULTS_DIR`
 variable there.

-The results consist of the Devel::Cover `cover_db` directory for each package tested, including the generated HTML output for that DB and the JSON summary file.
+The results consist of the Devel::Multithreaded::Cover `cover_db` directory for each package tested, including the generated HTML output for that DB and the JSON summary file.
 Sitting above those directories is summary HTML providing links to the individual coverage reports.